A United States government program to access the SWIFT transaction database, revealed by The New York Times in June 2006.

 All the searches performed on the provided data are monitored by independent overseers including by persons appointed the European Commission.
 In accordance with the provisions of the Agreement, they have the possibility to review in real time and retroactively all searches made of the provided data, to request additional information to justify the terrorism nexus of these searches, and the authority to block any or all searches that appear to be in breach of the safeguards laid down in Article 5 of the Agreement.

 The Agreement also empowers the EU to undertake a significant review of all its aspects.
 A first such review took place in February 2011, followed by a Commission report in March.
 The second report was published in December 2012.
-The report (and its annex) on the third review which was conducted in April 2014 was adopted on 11 August 2014.
+The report (and its annex) on the fourth review which was conducted in March 2016 was adopted on 19 January 2017.